thedumebi/dmb_ghost_challenge/README.md

 ### `npm run data:import`

 This command would fill up the database with dummy users.
+The sequelize.rc file controls the environment.

 ### `npm run data:destroy`